 Nine months' tuition for 2014–2015 is $43,720.
 In addition, undergraduate room and board is approximately $13,224 depending on the student's housing and dining arrangements.
 Books and personal expenses are about $2,790.

-In order to obtain a social security, you will need a social security number (SSN), which is issued by the Social Security Administration (SSA).
-In order to qualify, you will need a letter from the International Social Service (ISS).
-In order to receive an ISS letter, you must bring a job offer letter to ISS, showing that you already have a job, regulated by the F-1 international student visa.
+Students who are willing to avail social security will require a social security number (SSN) issued by the Social Security Administration (SSA).
+In order to be eligible, students will need a letter from the International Social Service (ISS).
+Students must have a job offer to ISS which displays the proof of job regulated by the F-1 international student visa in order to receive an ISS letter.

 Work options are also limited and are regulated by the F-1 international student work visa.
 For more information visit here